"Closed in a room, my imagination becomes the universe, and the rest of the world is missing out."

 ― Criss Jami

 Yes, introverts are quiet, more difficult to read than your typical extrovert, but that is not necessarily a bad thing, as it is often tagged.
-Because, what an introvert lacks in social settings (and I use the term very, very loosely), he makes up for in other areas.
+Because, what an introvert lacks in social settings, he makes up for in other areas.
 So, what exactly might one say are the positives of being an introvert?

 1. More pleasant to be around with